Agile testing best practices – Gherkin-based BDD versus Visual ATDD

 The CucumberStudio environment for the Gherkin BDD also allows to link the sentences of the scenario with implementation code in different languages (glues or Fixture).

-If your context is that of applications in enterprise IT systems, and your objective is to define, implement, and test business workflows (or business processes), then the visual ATDD approach is relevant because it allows you to involve business-oriented roles in valuable discussions on application workflows examples.
-Graphical workflow formalism is familiar to business analysts and functional analysts, and decision tables will help to discuss and detail the different implementation cases of business rules.
+If your context involves enterprise IT systems, and your goal is to define, implement, and test business workflows, then the visual ATDD approach is relevant.
+It allows you to involve business-oriented roles in valuable discussions on application workflows examples.
+Graphical workflow formalism is familiar to business analysts and functional analysts.
+Decision tables will help to discuss and detail the different implementation cases of business rules.

-The BDD Gherkin is a good approach to refine in detail, with business stakeholders, the acceptance criteria at the level of each User Story, discuss the examples, formulate the scenario and automate the corresponding script.
+The BDD Gherkin is a good approach to refine, in detail, the acceptance criteria at the level of each User Story.
+It allows you to discuss the examples, formulate the scenario, and automate the corresponding script with business stakeholders.

-Depending on your objectives and application context, you may use Visual ATDD for a global view of the Feature and produce application or cross-application tests, and/or use the BDD Gherkin to script tests at the User Story level and produce short, atomic tests at the Acceptance Criteria level.
+Depending on your objectives and application context, you may use Visual ATDD for a global view of the Feature.
+It helps produce application or cross-application tests.
+You may also use the BDD Gherkin to script tests at the User Story level.
+This helps produce short, atomic tests at the Acceptance Criteria level.

 Stay tuned!